volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `tls_config` - (Required) TLS parameters such as min/max TLS version and ciphers.
 See [Tls Config ](#tls-config) below for details.

+### Validation All Spec Endpoints

+Any other end-points not listed will act according to "Fall Through Mode".

+`fall_through_mode` - (Required) Determine what to do with unprotected endpoints (not in the OpenAPI specification file (a.k.a. swagger) or doesn't have a specific rule in custom rules).
+See [Fall Through Mode ](#fall-through-mode) below for details.

+`validation_mode` - (Required) When a validation mismatch occurs on a request to one of the endpoints listed on the OpenAPI specification file (a.k.a. swagger).
+See [Validation Mode ](#validation-mode) below for details.

+### Validation Custom List

+Any other end-points not listed will act according to "Fall Through Mode".

+`fall_through_mode` - (Required) Determine what to do with unprotected endpoints (not in the OpenAPI specification file (a.k.a. swagger) or doesn't have a specific rule in custom rules).
+See [Fall Through Mode ](#fall-through-mode) below for details.

+`open_api_validation_rules` - (Required) x-displayName: "Validation List".
+See [Open Api Validation Rules ](#open-api-validation-rules) below for details.

+### Validation Disabled

+Don't run OpenAPI validation.

+### Validation Mode

+When a validation mismatch occurs on a request to one of the endpoints listed on the OpenAPI specification file (a.k.a. swagger).

+`skip_validation` - (Optional) Skip OpenAPI validation processing for this event (bool).

+`validation_mode_active` - (Optional) Enforce OpenAPI validation processing for this event.
+See [Validation Mode Active ](#validation-mode-active) below for details.

+### Validation Mode Active

+Enforce OpenAPI validation processing for this event.

+`request_validation_properties` - (Required) List of properties of the request to validate according to the OpenAPI specification file (a.k.a. swagger) (`List of Strings`).

+`enforcement_block` - (Optional) Block the request, trigger an API security event (bool).

+`enforcement_report` - (Optional) Allow the request, trigger an API security event (bool).

 ### Vault Secret Info

 Vault Secret is used for the secrets managed by Hashicorp Vault.